Mastiff mixes will vary in appearance, temperament, and health, depending on the breeds involved.

 Mastiff Mixes – Why Cross Breed?

-Dog owners like crossbreeding because it allows them to effectively create a ‘dog cocktail’ whereby they can mix the attributes of different breeds together.
+Dog owners like crossbreeding because it allows them to create a ‘dog cocktail’.
+They can mix the attributes of different breeds together.

 People love how it’s possible to effectively make a unique or unusual-looking pet by selecting two separate parent breeds.

-One major advantage to mixing breeds is that you decrease the chances of congenital health hazards rearing their ugly head.
+One major advantage to mixing breeds is that you decrease the chances of congenital health hazards.
 That’s something that, quite obviously, many dog owners find an appealing concept.

-If you want to learn more about the importance of crossing genetically distinct dogs, this article from the Institute of Canine Biology here explains it extremely well and in some really rather useful depth.
+Perhaps you want to learn more about the importance of crossing genetically distinct dogs.
+This article from the Institute of Canine Biology explains it well and in some rather useful depth.

 Training Requirements for a Mastiff

-All dogs should be socialized and trained well.
+All dogs should be socialized and trained.
 But this is especially true with larger dogs.

 Big muscular canines that are untrained or poorly trained pose obvious issues when out walking.
 You don’t need us to tell you what can happen when a 200 pound animal decides to pull on the leash!